Contractors You Can Trust

 Finally, be aware that you will be working with this individual over a period of several weeks and you’ll need to get along.
 Select a contractor who is personable and who is willing to work with you in achieving the job that you’re after within your budget.

-For more detailed information on how to choose a contractor, download the Before you Start guide.
+For more information about how to prepare for your project, download our Before you Start guide here.

 **The Unilock Authorized Contractor Workmanship Guarantee covers major structural failures of residential installations where 100% of the product used is Unilock for a period of two (2) years from the date of installation.
 Minor settling or aesthetic imperfections are excluded, as are issues which arise due to unknown soil or groundwater conditions beneath the prepared base.